jic-dtool/dtool/docs/source/working_with_datasets.rst

 Listing datasets
 ----------------

-It is possible to list all datasets in a directory or in an iRODS zone using the ``dtool ls`` command.
+It is possible to list all datasets in a directory or in a S3 bucket using the ``dtool ls`` command.

 .. code-block:: none